silentrald/node-express-hbs-mongo-Tutorial/README.md

 ...
 ```

-So you can run the nodemon command through the `package.json` file by using the command:
+You can run the nodemon command through the `package.json` file by using the command:

 ```
 webdev-project> npm run dev